Heinz Stücke: Global bicycle tour

 In the early 1980s, after two decades on the road, Stücke decided to attempt to visit every country in the world.
 He believed he had accomplished his goal when he reached Seychelles in 1996, but to him it felt anticlimactic.
 He had spent too little time in some countries, and there was still much to experience; so he carried on.
 Between 1962 and 2010, he cycled more than 609000 km, and visited 195 countries and 78 territories.
 From 1995 through 1999, the Guinness Book of Records described him as having travelled more widely by bicycle than anyone in history.

-During his travels, Stücke has encountered many hazards and suffered numerous injuries:
+During his travels, Stücke encountered many hazards and suffered numerous injuries: